iterative/dvc.org/static/docs/commands-reference/push.md

   exists, or not, in the remote simply by looking for it using the checksum.
   From this DVC gathers a list of files missing from the remote storage.

-- Upload the cache files missing from the remote cache, if any, to the remote.
+- Upload the cache files missing from remote storage, if any, to the remote.

 The DVC `push` command always works with a remote storage, and it is an error if none are specified on the command line nor in the configuration.
 If a